Topological flocking models in spatially heterogeneous environments: Results

-{\it Traveling polar bands.--} In metric flocking models in homogeneous media, the emergence of polar bands has been explained as the result of a coupling between local polar order $r_{\ell}$ and local density $\rho_{\ell}$~\cite{solon2015pattern}.
-On the other hand, topological flocking models have been introduced as robust mechanisms that lead to large-scale, collective motion independently of the local density of the active particles~\cite{ballerini2008interaction}.
+In metric flocking models in homogeneous media, the emergence of polar bands has been explained as the result of a coupling between local polar order $r_{\ell}$ and local density $\rho_{\ell}$~\cite{solon2015pattern} (see Methods for details regarding calculation of $r_\ell$ and $\rho_\ell$).
+On the other hand, topological flocking models have been introduced as active models that lead to large-scale, collective motion independently of the local density of the active particles~\cite{ballerini2008interaction}.
 In short, it has been assumed that in topological flocking models the above-mentioned order-density coupling is not present.
-Thus, traveling polar bands are not expected to emerge, as illustrated in Fig.~\ref{fig:coupling}a,b for Voronoi and $k$NN neighbors in homogeneous media.
-Fig.~\ref{fig:coupling}c,d show that, counter-intuitively, by introducing inhomogeneities in the system, i.e. for $\rho_o>0$, traveling polar bands spontaneously emerge in topological flocking models.
-Moreover, for $\rho_o>0$ an effective order-density coupling, not observed for $\rho_o=0$, is present using both, Voronoi and $k$NN neighbors (Fig.~\ref{fig:coupling}e,f).
-To quantify the emergence of traveling, polar bands we used the maximum average amplitude in Fourier space of the spatial configuration of the system, $\beta = max \lbrace<\left|A_q(t)\right|>\rbrace_{q}$, and call it ``density modulation parameter"; where $A_q(t)$ is the amplitude in Fourier space for the wave number $q$, and averaging is performed over 200 snapshots.
-Fig.~\ref{fig:bandProp}a indicates $\beta$ at different noise values $\eta$ and obstacle densities $\rho_o$ for $k = 1$ and $6$.
-At $k=1$, bands are observed only near transition point (orange and red regions).
-By increasing $k$ -- e.g. to $k=6$ -- and $\rho_o$, bands are observed for all $\eta$ values such that $\eta < \eta_{c,H}$, where $\eta_{c,H}$ is the critical value in homogeneous media (Fig.~\ref{fig:bandProp}a,b).
-A remarkable finding is that for fixed values of $\eta$ and $k$, bands becomes more pronounced as the obstacle density $\rho_o$ is increased; Fig.~\ref{fig:bandProp}a-c.
-This means that counter-intuitively the spatial heterogeneities promote band formation, while in metric models they hinder the formation of bands \cite{chepizhko2013optimal}.
+Thus, traveling polar bands are not expected to emerge, as illustrated in Fig.~\ref{fig:coupling}a, d for Voronoi and $k$NN neighbors in homogeneous media.
+Fig.~\ref{fig:coupling}b, e and Figs.5a, 6a show that, counter-intuitively, by introducing inhomogeneities in the system, i.e. for $\rho_o>0$, traveling polar bands spontaneously emerge in topological flocking models across a wide range of parameters (see also Supplementary Movie 1 and 2).
+Moreover, for $\rho_o>0$ an effective order-density coupling, not observed for $\rho_o=0$, is present using both, Voronoi and $k$NN neighbors (Fig.~\ref{fig:coupling}c, f).
+To quantify the emergence of traveling, polar bands we introduced a density modulation parameter $\beta$, defined via the amplitude of the largest Fourier mode with finite wave number $q>0$ of the Fourier-transformed coarse-grained density field (see Methods for details).
+Fig.~\ref{fig:Bandk6}b-e indicates $\beta$ at different noise values $\eta$ and obstacle densities $\rho_o$ for $k = 1$ and $k=6$.
+For $k=1$, bands are observed only near transition point (orange and red regions).
+By increasing $k$ -- e.g. to $k=6$ -- and $\rho_o$, bands are observed for all $\eta$ values such that $\eta < \eta_{c,H}$, where $\eta_{c,H}$ is the critical value in homogeneous media (Fig.~\ref{fig:Bandk6}).
+We have confirmed that band structures emerge also for larger $k$ (e.g. $k=12$) over a wide range of parameters, in particular different noise intensities also away from the order-disorder transition (see Supplementary Figure S6).